lukaseamus/MSC/README.md

 # MSC
-Files accompanying a poster on seagrass conservation in Mauritius
+Files accompanying the poster "Uniting seagrass conservation and tourism in Mauritius".